Akbar Khamiso Khan

 Akbar Khamiso Khan is an alghoza player from the Sindh province of Pakistan.

 Early life

 Khan was born on February 02 1976 in Hyderabad to renowned alghoza player Khamiso Khan.

 Career

 Khan has performed both domestically and internationally.
-One of his most notable performances was at the Golden Jubilee Celebrations of OIC in Saudi Arabia.
+One of his most notable performances was at the Golden Jubilee Celebrations of OIC in Saudi Arabia, in November 2019.
 He plays tunes from all the provinces of Pakistan.

 Awards

-Khan won the Tamgha-e-Imtiaz Award by the Government of Pakistan in 2010.
+Khan was awarded the Tamgha-e-Imtiaz (lit: "medal of excellence") by the Government of Pakistan in 2010.